 Top Class Young Vehicle Developers

 "The Formula Student competition calls for precisely those qualities which, as an engineering company, we need in our day-to-day project work.
-Developing, integrating and implementing technical concepts and innovations within prescribed time limits," expounded Michael Schmidt, a project manager in EDAG's Vehicle Development division.
+Developing, integrating and implementing technical concepts and innovations within prescribed time limits," expounded Michael Hog, EDAG's Head of Vehicle Integration.
 "This award is our way of rewarding the dedication of the teams who take part in the Formula Student in addition to their regular student commitments."

 All in all, the EDAG jury was deeply impressed by the level of performance of the five finalists.
 EDAG will be presenting the Integration Excellence Awards again next year, to give the Formula Student teams a training ground in which they can demonstrate their skills in networking technical developments and project management.